tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 returned by following that link.

 The `drm:drm` tag MUST provide a value for the `drm:scheme` attribute.
+Its purpose is to help a client jump through DRM hoops, not to signal the mere presence of DRM (the `vnd.librarysimplified/obfuscated` media type can be used for that.)
 Depending on the DRM scheme in use, values for the `drm:clientToken` and `drm:serverToken` attributes might be required, optional, or forbidden.

 ## `drm:scheme`